mgovorcin/Venti/README.md

 # Contribution Instructions

-This is an open-source plugin and we welcome contributions.
-Because we use this plugin for producing publicly available datasets, there is some additional tests and requirements for any new features to be integrated.
+This is an open-source toolbox and we welcome contributions.

 # Citing this work #